 History of Groundhog Day

 Groundhog Day comes from Candlemas Day, observed for centuries in parts of Europe on February 2 where the custom was to have the clergy bless candles and distribute them to the people.
-This seems to have derived from the pagan celebration of Imbolc — the Feast of the goddess Bridget, or in Christian Ireland St. Bridget’s Day and alternatively “The Purification of the Virgin” commemorating the time when St. Mary presented Jesus at the Temple at Jerusalem.
-It comes at the mid-point between the Winter Solstice and the Spring Equinox.
-The Roman Legions, it is said, originally brought the tradition to the Germans.
+This seems to have derived from the pagan celebration of Imbolc, coming at the mid-point between the Winter Solstice and the Spring Equinox.
+The Roman Legions, it is said, brought the tradition to the Germans.

-In more modern times, says the old Scottish couplet:
+Said the old Scottish couplet:

 If Candlemas Day is bright and clear